TheAmanPandey/Login_Webpage_Project/README.md

 The page includes:
 - A clean and minimal layout
 - Basic CSS for design and responsiveness
-- JavaScript for simple input validation (e.g., checking empty fields)
+- JavaScript for handling interactions

 This project is meant as a beginner-friendly example of combining **HTML, CSS, and JavaScript** for front-end development.